patrickfranzelin/Bachelor-Thesis-PRA-Analysis/README.md

 ## Main Files

-- `PRA_Vergleich.ipynb`: This notebook compares the PRA analysis with historical avalanche events to assess the accuracy and reliability of the hazard mapping.
 - `PRA_Berechnung_Franzelin.ipynb`: This notebook contains the core calculations and method implementation for PRA analysis.
+- `PRA_Vergleich.ipynb`: This notebook compares the PRA analysis with different Values to find the best.
 - `Franzelin_Bachelor_Signed.pdf`: The final thesis document, which provides detailed information about the project’s background, methodology, and results.

 ## Methodology